ragamarkely/scanalytics/README.md

 * NumPy
 * Pandas

-Alternatively, activate the environment in command prompt or terminal as follows.
+Alternatively, if you are using Anaconda, activate the environment in command prompt or terminal as follows.

+`conda env create -f scanalytics.yaml`
-`source activate scanalytics.yaml`
+`source activate scanalytics`

 # Installation
 Clone this repository as follows.